 James was a native of "The Garden" near Stewart, Athens County, and was the son of James and Rose Lowell (Sutton) Kyle.
 He was of medium height and build, and had blue eyes and dark brown hair.

-The Kyles resided in Stewart, Athens County, and had three children -- Etta Louise Kyle, Mary Margaret Jassogne and Anne Kyle.
+The Kyles resided in Stewart, Athens County and bore three children -- Etta Louise Kyle, Mary Margaret Jassogne and Anne Applegate.

 Sadness enveloped the young couple on Oct.
-1, 1912, when their firstborn daughter, Etta Louise Kyle, died at the age of three months, 13 days of organic heart disease.
+1, 1912, when their firstborn daughter, Etta Louise, died at the age of three months, 13 days of organic heart disease.
 The infant was laid to rest in the Bean Cemetery in Stewart.

-The cemetery is seen at right as photographed in April 2005.
 Edna's grave today is not marked, but is recorded in the booklet, Rome Township Cemetery Inscriptions by Nancy E. Bryan Aiken and T. Lee Gregg, on file at Ohio University.
+The cemetery was photographed by the founder of this website in April 2005.

 The year after Edna's death, James registered for the military draft during World War I. The registration agent filled out a card stating that James was residing on Hazel Ridge in Frost, OH and was self-employed in farming.
 The agent also marked that James' wife was deceased and that two children were depending upon him for support.James remained widowed for a few years.
 On Sept.
 16, 1918, he married Mary E. (Thompson) White (1893- ? ), daughter of W.C. and Isabelle (Hunter) Thompson, who also had been married once before.
 The ceremony was held in Parkersburg, Wood County, WV, by the hand of Rev. E.D.
 Murch.